Why Taylor Swift’s newest album may be her most consequential one yet

 (CNN) — This could be Taylor Swift’s most exciting era yet, if that were at all possible.

-Not only is she newly engaged to professional football player Travis Kelce, but she’s scheduled to drop her 12th studio album on Friday.
+Not only is she newly engaged to professional football player Travis Kelce, but she dropped her 12th studio album on Friday.

 And while the new record, titled “The Life of a Showgirl,” isn’t her 13th (which of course is her favorite number), it is one of her most eagerly awaited albums to date for several reasons.